Ante Establishment

 “To hell with the whales,” Laverne scoffed.
 “How much more water do they need?
 Maybe if they’d lose a few pounds there’d be less displacement.”

-“It’s true; it’s the fat ones who are causing the sea levels to rise.
+“It’s true; it’s the fat ones who are causing sea levels to rise.
 Whales are so selfish.
 I hate them,” she fished another Oreo out of the bag.

-“I suppose you can’t argue with science.
+“You can’t argue with science.
 And while we’re on the subject… what do you think of Greta Thunberg?”

 “She certainly hates us, that’s for sure.
 Anyone over 40 is in that little witch’s crosshairs.”